moghuu/moghuu/README.md

 **`Electrical Engineering Student`**

 Undergraduate in the School of Electrical Engineering and Informatics at Bandung Institute of Technology on Electrical Engineering.
 Have a passion learning new technology.
-Excellent in management, and leadership, and also skilled at video editing using Premiere Pro.
 Interest in technology especially in design while also have interest on aviation.

 ---